Carteret, New Jersey: Emergency services

 The borough maintains a 50-person police department.
 An October 2017 report by NJ.com found that Officer Joseph Reiman, brother of Mayor Daniel Reiman, accounted for 20% of the police department's 115 arrests that involved the use of force in the two years following his July 2015 hiring.

 The Carteret Volunteer First Aid Squad, established in 1934, ended operations in April 2013 after becoming financially insolvent.
 Starting in April 2013, emergency medical services in the borough are provided around the clock by the EMS division of the Carteret Fire Department.

 The Borough of Carteret hired its first firefighter in the late 19th century.
-It relied on a single paid firefighter up until 1920, when paid staff was expanded to five firefighters to operate the Borough's first motorized fire truck.
+The department relied on a single paid firefighter up until 1920, when paid staff was expanded to five firefighters to operate the borough's first motorized fire truck.
 In the 1950s with the construction of the New Jersey Turnpike, which included an exit in Carteret, the department started to purchase trucks designed for safe operation fighting vehicle fires on busy high-speed highways.

-In August 1990 a pipeline carrying jet fuel burst in Carteret.
+In August 1990, a pipeline carrying jet fuel burst in Carteret.
 The Carteret Fire Department joined with personnel from GATX Terminals Corporation and the Middlesex County Hazardous Materials Unit to construct a temporary dike to prevent the fuel from flowing into the Arthur Kill.

-Up until 2011 Carteret would request help from fireboats of the Fire Department of New York when there was a waterfront fire.
+Up until 2011, Carteret would request help from fireboats of the Fire Department of New York when there was a waterfront fire.
 In 2011, through the assistance of a FEMA Port Security Grant, the department acquired its first fireboat.
 The 27 ft vessel cost $297,000.

 In December 2014, the Courier News reported on an investigation of serious sexual harassment targeting the department's sole female firefighter.